WebPraktikos/universal-resume/README.md

 `<div>` beneath the `<!-- Column -->` comment controls columns display.
 Removing `col-fill` will make both columns equally tall.

-`<article>` next to the comment below is the last element in the column.
+`<article>` next to the comment that is shown below is the last element in the column.
 Its margin-bottom is 0 (mb-0) in order to preserve page padding (margin).
 ```
 <!-- mb-4 when it wasn’t the last in the column -->
 ```